nannanmath/GCC-ARM-ASM-Operands-and-Constraints/README.md

 ## A Complete List of GCC ARM Assembly Operand Modifiers and Constraints
-(Note: the .txt documents are formatted better.
-The "CRLF" version is for Windows users.)
+Note: the .txt documents in the repository are formatted better than this README.
+Windows users should use the "CRLF" version.

 Valid as of Saturday, July 22, 2017.